-Homeowners and owners of commercial properties in the greater Los Angeles area often think that they have “plenty of time” to prepare their buildings for a big earthquake.
-Unfortunately, thanks to the Ridgecrest earthquakes, time for preparing for the “Next Big One” may be running out.
+Homeowners and owners of commercial properties often think that they have “plenty of time” to prepare their buildings for a big earthquake, but a recent study shows that time for preparing for the “Next Big One” may be running out.

-Why do the Ridgecrest earthquakes increase the danger for residents in Los Angeles?
+Why does the Ridgecrest earthquake now pose such danger?
 Well, although the epicenters of the Ridgecrest quake were about 125 miles southeast of downtown Los Angeles, these tremblors brought the “Garlock” fault much closer to a rupture.
 By some estimates, the new odds are now that a large quake on the Garlock fault is 100 times more likely, and that therefore, the chance of a large quake on the San Andreas has essentially tripled!

 On this point, a professor of geophysics at Stanford University and former scientist with the U.S. Geological Survey (U.S.G.S.) now says that if the Garlock fault ruptures, there’s a high likelihood – perhaps a 50/50 chance — that this would immediately cause a significant rupture in the San Andreas fault, which would in turn seriously impact the Greater Los Angeles area.

-In light of this new evidence, homeowners and owners of commercial properties such as “Soft Story” structures now have a special responsibility to mitigate such increased risks through retrofitting their buildings against destructive seismic forces.
+In light of this new evidence, homeowners and owners of commercial properties (e.g., “Soft Story” structures) now have a special responsibility to mitigate such increased risks through retrofitting their buildings against destructive seismic forces.
 In fact, a 2008 U.S.G.S. report offered the opinions that “retrofitting programs . . . have increased the seismic resistance of buildings” and that “much more retrofitting could still be done.”
-Without earthquake retrofitting, vulnerable buildings will most likely experience catastrophic structural failures that will potentially threaten life and property.
+Without earthquake retrofitting Los Angeles’ vulnerable buildings will most likely experience catastrophic structural failures that will potentially threaten life and property.